Social Media Standards

 There is no such thing as a private social media site.
 Search engines can turn up posts years after the publication date.
 Comments can be forwarded or copied.
 Archival systems save information even if you delete a post.

 Use good judgment about content and respect privacy laws.
 Do not post confidential or proprietary information about UH Hilo, its students, its alumni or your fellow employees.
-Follow UH Hilo policies and federal requirements, such as FERPA.
+Follow UH Hilo policies and federal requirements, such as FERPA and HIPAA.
 If you discuss a situation involving individuals on a social network, be sure that they cannot be identified.
 As a guideline, do not post anything that you would not print in a newspaper or present at a conference.

 Use Correct Branding